Know your rights in a care home

 If it turns out that the term is not unfair, but you’re still unhappy with the level of service provided, you can make an official complaint to your care home provider.
 If you’re not satisfied with their response, you can take your case to the relevant ombudsman.

 Our article on making a complaint about your care provider has more information on how to prepare for a complaint, as well as contact details about ombudsmen that cover care homes.

-In this article we explain what should be in a good care home contract, who is involved in the contract and what to do if you spot any problems.
+We explain what should be in a good care home contract, who is involved and what to do if you spot any problems.